AWS IoT SiteWise identity-based policy examples

 Policy best practices

-Identity-based policies are very powerful.
-They determine whether someone can create, access, or delete AWS IoT SiteWise resources in your account.
+Identity-based policies determine whether someone can create, access, or delete AWS IoT SiteWise resources in your account.
 These actions can incur costs for your AWS account.
 When you create or edit identity-based policies, follow these guidelines and recommendations:

 Using the AWS IoT SiteWise console

-To access the AWS IoT SiteWise console, you must have a minimum set of permissions.
-These permissions must allow you to list and view details about the AWS IoT SiteWise resources in your AWS account.
-If you create an identity-based policy that is more restrictive than the minimum required permissions, the console won't function as intended for entities (IAM users or roles) with that policy.
+To access the AWS IoT SiteWise console, you need a basic set of permissions.
+These permissions let you see and manage details about the AWS IoT SiteWise resources in your AWS account.

 Allowing users to view their own permissions